 The Organization leases office space under non-cancelable operating leases to various organizations providing partnership services to members.
 These leases do not contain any significant restrictions and the lease terms generally range from one to five years with options to renew.
-Total revenue for the year related to these leases was \$172,253.
-The adoption of ASU 2016-02 had no significant impact on the accounting for leases as a lessor discussed in this section.
+Total revenue for the year related to these leases was \$197,264.
 The following is a schedule of expected future payments on these operating leases: